 Strategic Engineering is a comprehensive approach to medical device development that drives speed to revenue while simultaneously scrubbing away risk along the critical, developmental path.
-This White Paper sets forth to examine the value of Strategic Engineering and how to go about adopting and implementing the approach.
+Here, we examine the value of Strategic Engineering and how to go about adopting and implementing the approach.

 Strategic Engineering hinges on two key factors; highly coordinated resourcing combined with the rigorous execution of Design for Risk Management.
 Perhaps a good definition would be – The efficient allocation of resources orchestrated in such a manner as to aggressively de-risk the project while simultaneously accelerating the commercialization of the device.